<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 • Featuring suggested segmentation.
 Segmenting donors by shared characteristics (like demographic details or household income) can help you target your most valuable donors more effectively.
 GivingDNA suggests segmentation that will help you quickly identify those donors and which strategies will help you reach them.

 • Highlighting a multitude of attributes and data fields.
-Traditional data isn’t always detailed enough to give you a full picture of who your donors are and why your mission matters to them.
+Traditional datasets aren’t always detailed enough to give you a full picture of who your donors are and why your mission matters to them.
 With GivingDNA, you can view a wide range of different data points that give you more accurate insights, especially for high net-worth donors.

 Think of GivingDNA as more than just a data analytics platform.
 Instead, this platform is building out a new category, blending the expertise and capabilities of both a data analyst and a fundraiser.
 By combining your nonprofit’s data with external data points and using algorithms to segment data into ready-to-use lists, GivingDNA can enrich your data, organize it, and prepare it for your next campaign in just a few minutes.